 Over the semester, students identify and refine their thesis topic, solidify their relationship with a thesis advisor, and produce a thesis proposal.
 By the end of the semester, students will have produced a solid thesis proposal and have the necessary intellectual foundation to complete their thesis by the end of the academic year.

-Course meetings combine input from faculty, group discussions, and progress reports by students.
-The course will include a midterm and final review of students’ proposals, to be attended by faculty and critics.
+Course meetings combine input from faculty, group discussions, progress reports by students, and reflections on next steps.
+The course will include a midterm and final review of students' proposals, to be attended by faculty and critics.